moyicat/moyicat.github.io/_posts/2015-08-01-graphiq-com-website.md

 	<? endforeach; ?>
 </section>
 {% endhighlight %}

+As you can see, we can pass in an array named `$nums` to fill in the content.

 I also made the custom-made blocks like the header and footer blocks into their own template files.
 We ended up having around ten very simple block templates ready to be filled with content.

 ### One Content File